On the Bogolubov-de Gennes Equations: Introduction

-where $\overline\gamma :=\cC \g \cC$, with $\cC$, the operation of complex conjugation. $\g$ is a one-particle density operator, or diagonal correlation and $\s$ is a two-particle coherence operator, or off-diagonal correlation. $\g(x, x)$ is interpreted as the one-particle density, so that $\tr \g =\int \g(x, x) dx$ is the total number of particles.
+where $\overline\gamma :=\cC \g \cC$, with $\cC$, the operation of complex conjugation and $\al$ should thought of as acting from $\cC \frach$ to $\frach$. $\g$ is a one-particle density operator, or diagonal correlation, and $\s$ is a two-particle coherence operator, or off-diagonal correlation. $\g(x, x)$ is interpreted as the one-particle density.

+The one-particle space $\frach$ is determined by the many-body quantum problem.
+For zero density (or `finite') systems it is $L^2(\R^d)$ and for positive density ones, $L^2(\Om)$, where $\Om$ is a fundamental cell in a lattice $\lat\subset \R^d$, with magnetic filed dependent (twisted) boundary conditions (see Subsection \ref{sec:1pspaces} for more details).
+We take $\frach$ to be either $L^2(\R^d)$ or $L^2(\Om)$ and understand $\int$ without specifying the domain of integration as taken over either $\R^d$ or $\Om$, depending on the choice of the one particle space.

 The Bogoliubov-de Gennes equations form a system of self-consistent equations for $\g$ and $\s$.
 It is convenient to organize the operators $\gamma$ and $\s$ into the self-adjoint operator-matrix